holochain/docs-pages/src/concepts/6_modifying_and_deleting_data.md

 Because data takes up space even when it's no longer live, be judicious about what you commit to the source chain and the DHT:

-* For large objects that have a short life, consider storing data outside of the DHT---separate, in short-lived DHTs, [IPFS](https://ipfs.io), [Dat](https://dat.foundation), or even a centralized service.
+* For large objects that have a short life, consider storing data outside of the DHT in separate, short-lived DHTs, [IPFS](https://ipfs.io), [Dat](https://dat.foundation), a data store on the user's machine, or even a centralized service.
-* Commit updates to entries in batches, or ignore the built-in update function and commit deltas instead.
+* Commit large sets of small updates to entries in batches, or ignore the built-in update function and commit deltas instead.
+* For large entries with frequent but small changes, break the content into 'chunks' that align with natural content boundaries such as paragraphs in text, regions in images, or scenes in videos.

 ## Key takeaways